 Keeper® uses the strongest encryption

 Keeper is a zero-trust and zero-knowledge password manager that safeguards all stored data with AES-256-bit encryption and Elliptic-Curve Cryptography (ECC), the most robust encryption in cybersecurity.
-All encryption and decryption occur locally on the user’s device and the vault can only be accessed by the user with their master password.
+All encryption and decryption occur locally on your device and your vault can only be accessed with your master password or biometrics.

 Keeper is cross-compatible